GrantMeStrength/Build-a-game-for-the-Surface-Duo/README.md

 ### Stage 6 - A little gameplay

 With William Tell mode activated, we need a target.
 This is where your imagination can come into play, and I will simply drop in an actual target image so we can wrap all this up in time for tea.
 The very least I could do was to bounce the target around the screen, so that's what I did.
-If any of the arrows get close enough, the score is incremented.
-I'll leave it as an exercise to add more sophisticated gameplay.
+If any of the arrows get close enough to the bullseye, the score is incremented.
+I'll leave it as an exercise for the read to implement more sophisticated gameplay.

 At this point, you can download the game solution and try it yourself - it's called **DuoGameComplete.zip**.
 I look forward to playing some actual games!